 - Department of Homeland Security

-Undergraduate students receive a $5,000 stipend plus travel expenses.
+Undergraduate students receive a stipend of $600 per week for ten weeks plus travel expenses.

 U.S. citizenship required

 Application deadline: January 25, 2017, at 11:59 PM EST